mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 ![Visual Studio VM Basics](./resources/assets/new_visual_studio_vm_basics.png)

-As far as VM size, let's use the default it gives us (DS2_V2).
+As far as VM size, let's use DS2_V2.
 Just hit ok on the next two screens to start creation, and wait for the VM to provision (should take roughly five minutes).

 ### Connecting to your VM ###